Illustrator Tutorial: Wire Fence

 3. Dividing the corners

 Now, select the line tool and draw straight lines over the corners of the wire.
 We will need to break it into individual segments so that we can achieve the wire twisting effect.
 Select everything and go to Window>Pathfinder and select Divide.
-Press Ctrl/Command+G to ungroup it.
+Press Ctrl/Command+Shift+G to ungroup it.

 Select each individual segments and group it by pressing Ctrl/Command+G. Do this for all the segements.